 - Disney Villain Death: Carter and Koba, two assassins sent to kill a businessman, are flung out of their plane by the Eye.

-- Eldritch Abomination: The Eye is a heroic example, since he's a floating eyeball that's on fire who seeks to use his omnipotence to bring justice to the world, and whom space and time mean nothing.
+- Eldritch Abomination: The Eye is a heroic example, since he's a burning floating eyeball who seeks to use his omnipotence to bring justice to the world, and to whom space and time mean nothing.

 - Event Title